The Art of a Veneer

 Many dentists will tell you that one of the more difficult procedures in all of restorative dentistry is restoring one single tooth.
 Here at Hardin Advanced Dentistry, we welcome the challenge.
 What many don’t realize however is we can only be as good as the lab we choose.
 Who exactly is designing the glass-like restorations in your mouth?
 Are they outsourced from a factory-like production mill, or are they handmade by a skilled artist or ceramist?
 Does the lab technician make chiclet-looking teeth or are they subtle, nuanced, and mistakable for a natural tooth?

 The saying, “A dentist is a dentist,” cannot be more untrue.
-Drs.
-Tara and Dane at Hardin Advanced Dentistry spend countless hours of continuing education mastering the craft of esthetic dentistry.
+Dr. Tara at Hardin Advanced Dentistry spends countless hours continuing her education and mastering the craft of esthetic dentistry.
 Dr. Tara has received accolades that fewer than 100 in the world have achieved.
 Much can be said about which lab the dentist chooses to work with.
 Which restoration do you have in your mouth?
 Or better yet, which restoration do you want in your mouth?

 Let’s delve into a specific case where the patient didn’t like her dark, undersized tooth (Figure 1).